-Dr. Arthur White, an ANDREAS EASTMAN Jazz and Saxophone Artist, is a nationally recognized composer, arranger, educator, and is enjoying a renaissance as a touring saxophonist.
+Dr. Arthur White, an ANDREAS EASTMAN Jazz and Saxophone Artist, is a nationally recognized composer, arranger, educator, and touring saxophonist.
 All About Jazz calls White’s ensembles “solidly impressive”, while referring to his “virile tenor solos”, “scorching alto broadsides”, and his ability to “vacate(s) the podium to fashion ‘splendid’ tenor solos…”.

 White performs throughout the US, though he keeps his home, and roots firmly planted, in the Midwest with his wife Megan, his son Sam, and his dog Lily.
-He performs as a full-time member with Kansas City’s iconic Boulevard Big Band, St. Louis’s Dave Dickey Big Band, and MERGE, his original jazz quintet.
-He is also a frequent collaborator with the Kansas City Jazz Orchestra and the Jim Widner Big Band.
-His debut album, recorded in August 2017, will be released this fall on the Artists Recording Collective label.
+He leads MERGE, his critically acclaimed original jazz quintet.
+Dr. White is a full time member of Kansas City's legendary Boulevard Big Band and Wichita's Delano Jazz Orchestra.
+His debut album, recorded in August 2017, will be released in the fall of 2018 on the Artists Recording Collective label.

-For seven years, White was the director of jazz studies at the University of Missouri.
-White produced six critically acclaimed recordings by the MU Concert Jazz Band.
-MU jazz ensembles under Dr. White’s direction were selected to perform at the 2016 conference for the International Society for Music Education, 2012 and 2014 international conferences for the Jazz Education Network, 2011 and 2012 conferences for the International Society for Improvised Music, and the 2012 Missouri Music Educators Association conference.
-Dr. White also contributed an article as a research author for Teaching Music through Performance in Jazz, Vol. 2, which was published by GIA Publications in December 2015.
+Prior to his KMC appointment, Dr. White taught jazz studies at the university level for 12 years: five at Northeastern (OK) State University, and seven as an associate professor/director of jazz studies at the University of Missouri.
+His ensembles were selected to perform for the 2016 conference for the International Society for Music Education, 2012 and 2014 international conferences for the Jazz Education Network, 2011 and 2012 conferences for the International Society for Improvised Music, and the 2012 Missouri Music Educators Association conference.
+Dr. White was named one of the original group of NSU Centurions, which signifies the 100 most influential persons in the university's history.

 Ensembles under White’s direction have recorded with a veritable Who’s Who in modern jazz: Randy Brecker, Bobby Watson, Russell Malone, Henry Johnson, Scott Wendholt, Robin Eubanks, Mike Mainieri, Mike Metheny, Byron Stripling, Bob Sheppard, Sean Jones, and Jimmy Greene.
 White has also been fortunate to record CDs with legendary trombonist Fred Wesley, Chris Murrell (vocalist with Count Basie), and jazz legend Dewey Redman.
 In all, White has produced 11 critically acclaimed albums for his university large ensembles.